 First to map the human genome.
 First to develop a rapid test for Ebola.
 First to create an FDA-approved blood test for colon cancer.
-All in Maryland—and the momentum continues to grow.
+And playing an" All in Maryland—and the momentum continues to grow.

 Maryland leads the world in adult stem cell production and vaccine research and development.
 In fact, fully 20 percent of the world’s top influencers in vaccine development are right here in Maryland.
 And healthcare expertise and an innovative culture have made the state a leader in health IT and medical device development.

 The state is home to one of the largest life sciences clusters in the nation, with 500+ biotech firms, 2,700 life sciences companies, the NIH, the FDA, Johns Hopkins University, and the University of Maryland.
 This is no accident.
 The state government is a key player in a host of initiatives to drive growth in biohealth and life sciences.